MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 :::image type="content" border="false" source="../_images/regions-availability-zones/zonal-multiple-zones.png" alt-text="Diagram showing the solution deployed into multiple availability zones by using a zonal (pinned) deployment approach.":::

 In the example above, a load balancer is deployed across multiple availability zones.
 It's important that you consider how you route traffic between instances in different availability zones, because a zone outage might also affect the networking resources deployed into that zone.
+You might also consider using a global load balancer, like [Azure Front Door][front-door-global-traffic-acceleration] or [Azure Traffic Manager][traffic-manager], which isn't deployed into a region at all.

 When you use a zonal deployment model, you take on many responsibilities: